Neural Feature Learning in Function Space: Data Alphabets in Feature Geometry

+For finite data alphabets, it can be convenient to introduce the vector and matrix representations of features.
 To begin, we assume the random variable $Z$ takes finite many possible values, i.e., $|\cZ| < \infty$, then the resulting feature space $\spc{\cZ}$ is a finite-dimensional vector space.
 It is sometimes more convenient to represent features using vector and matrix notations.
 Specifically, each $f \in \spc{\cZ}$ can be equivalently expressed as one vector in $\mathbb{R}^{|\cZ|}$ as follows.
 Suppose $R_Z$ is the metric distribution, then we can construct an orthonormal basis $\left\{\cb{Z}{z}\colon z \in \cZ\right\}$ of $\spc{\cZ}$, where

-We refer to this basis as the canonical basis of $\spc{\cZ}$.
+We refer to this basis as the \emph{canonical basis} of $\spc{\cZ}$.
 For all $f \in \spc{\cZ}$, we can represent $f$ as a linear combination of these basis functions, i.e.,

 where the coefficient $\xi(z)$ for each $z \in \cZ$ is given by

 In particular, when $f$ is the density ratio $\llrt{P_Z}$ for some $P_Z \in \spc{\cZ}$, the corresponding coefficient $\xi(z)$ for each $z \in \cZ$ is